If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 You will need to add an extra tag in the head area of the duplicate page so that search engines like Google divert all the traffic towards the main article.

-To put it simply, canonical URL helps prevent duplicate content issues within your website on any particular content.
+To put it simply, canonical URL helps prevent duplicate or copied content issues within your website on any particular content.

 Setting canonical tag is extremely easy when you’re using WordPress SEO by Yoast plugin.